- HDR Tutorial

 If you make quick decisions based on “Oh, that’s pretty!”, then simply go see my portfolio at StuckInCustoms.SmugMug.com.
 You will see exactly what I mean.
 Here is a screenshot of my portfolio on SmugMug.
 Pretty sweet, eh?

 An online portfolio is a tricky thing!
 While it doesn’t need to be all things to all people, it should allow for the most common “viewer behaviors”.
 First, many people simply just want to sit back and see something pretty flowing into their world.
 Second, other more “clicky” people will want the power to quickly move around and surf throughout the portfolio on their own.

 Whilst the user is navigating on their own, it’s also very pretty!
-I really like the thumbs on the left and the big image on the right.
+I really like the HUGE images.
 It is simple and nice.
 Of course, the view is customizable to the gallery owner, so you may choose something different.
-This view does not even compare to Flickr, whose default sizes are small, requiring a massive amount of clicking to navigate a portfolio.
-That’s no good!
-The way the portfolio is set up feels very good and natural to me.
+Learn more about how I customized SmugMug.

 Easy to Use

 I am a very advanced “computer and internet user”.
 However, that does NOT mean that I prefer to use clunky interfaces and badly designed websites!
 I want things to be easy and obvious.
 I don’t have time to read manuals, help pages, and go back and forth on forums to figure out how to do something.

 Creating an account on SmugMug was very simple, and getting my photos up was a piece of cake.
 There are SO many ways to get your photos online — it’s crazy.
 I imported all of my Flickr photos right into SmugMug with just a few different clicks.
 Of course, you can also upload right from your computer in the usual way, or by using iPhoto, Lightroom, Aperture, or any other major program.